wp-plugins/post-type-requirements-checklist/readme.txt

 3. Click "Choose File" and select post-type-requirements-checklist.zip
 4. Click "Install Now"
 5. Activate the plugin through the 'Plugins' menu in WordPress
-6. Add instructive text from the `settings -> Post Type Requirements` admin page
+6. Add instructive text from the `settings -> Requirements Checklist` admin page

 Installation from WordPress Plugin Directory: